Call for Contributions

 Submission Guidelines

+All contributions (papers and posters) must be submitted through the Microsoft CMT platform, using LNCS templates.
+More details will be posted soon.
 Submissions must be formatted according to the Springer LNCS style guidelines using LaTeX.
-The maximum length of the paper (including references, but excluding the optional appendix) is 12 pages.
-The length of the abstract should be 200-300 words.
+The maximum length of the paper (including references, but excluding the optional appendix) is 12 pages

 Poster Requirements

-Size and orientation: A1 portrait (594 × 841 mm) Minimum information required: title, author(s), institution(s), contact information, problem statement, description of work, gained results, future work, main references.
+- Minimum information required: title, author(s), institution(s), contact information, problem statement, description of work, gained results, future work, and primary references.
+Please bring a printed poster of the correct size to the conference.

 Submission Platform

-The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
-This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.
+The Microsoft CMT service was used to manage the peer-review process for this conference.
+This service was provided free of charge by Microsoft, which covered all expenses, including costs for Azure cloud services, as well as software development and support.